-Accordingly, the Commission concludes that GJVF may, consistent with 52 U.S.C. \$\\$ 30116(a) and 30125(e): (1) solicit and accept contributions up to \$227,700; (2) hold any amounts in excess of \$5,000 per Pending Committee in escrow unless and until the Commission recognizes such Pending Committee as a state party committee, refunding such amounts to the contributors if the Commission does not recognize a given Pending Committee as a state party committee; and (3) hold any amounts in excess of \$5,000 per Potential Requestor Committee in escrow unless and until the Commission recognizes such Potential Requestor Committee as a state party committee, refunding such amounts to the contributors if the Commission does not recognize a given Potential Requestor Committee as a state party committee or if the Potential Requestor Committee has not submitted a complete advisory opinion request by November 8, 2016.
-As discussed above, GJVF must clearly communicate to potential contributors how it will
+Accordingly, the Commission concludes that GJVF may, consistent with 52 U.S.C. §§ 30116(a) and 30125(e): (1) solicit and accept contributions up to \$227,700; (2) hold any amounts in excess of \$5,000 per Pending Committee in escrow unless and until the Commission recognizes such Pending Committee as a state party committee, refunding such amounts to the contributors if the Commission does not recognize a given Pending Committee as a state party committee; and (3) hold any amounts in excess of \$5,000 per Potential Requestor Committee in

-The Commission must issue an advisory opinion not later than 60 days after receiving a complete advisory opinion request.
+6 The Commission must issue an advisory opinion not later than 60 days after receiving a complete advisory opinion request.
 52 U.S.C. § 30108(a)(1).
-The complete request for Advisory Opinion 2016-14 (11 State Libertarian Committees)was received on September 19, 2016; the complete request for Advisory Opinion 2016-17 (Libertarian Party of Michigan Executive Committee, Inc.) was received on September 28, 2016; and the complete request or Advisory Opinion 2016-19 (Libertarian Party of Colorado) was received on October 3, 2016.
+The complete request for Advisory Opinion 2016-14 (11 State Libertarian Committees) was received on September 19, 2016; the complete request for Advisory Opinion 2016-17 (Libertarian Party of Michigan Executive Committee, Inc.) was received on September 28, 2016; and the complete request for Advisory Opinion 2016-19 (Libertarian Party of Colorado) was received on October 3, 2016.